keesschollaart81/CaseOnline.Azure.WebJobs.Extensions.Mqtt/README.md

 The code currently works as it is but I have to make it better configurable before I publish it as a NuGet Package.
 Things that have to be done:
 - Unit Tests & Integration tests
 - extensions.json is now manually created, which should not be needed
-- Use ILogger instead of TraceWriter (I think) which currently does not output for some reason?
+- Use ILogger instead of TraceWriter which currently does not output for some reason?
 - Figure out if this is stable in the long run, will the connection persist days (currently tested for hours)

 [![Build Status](https://caseonline.visualstudio.com/_apis/public/build/definitions/4df87c38-5691-4d04-8373-46c830209b7e/11/badge)](https://caseonline.visualstudio.com/CaseOnline.Azure.WebJobs.Extensions.Mqtt/_build/index?definitionId=1)